CasuallyPassingBy/Maths_Notes/README.md

 ```

 Feel free to navigate through the directories and explore the notes on various topics.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Since almost everything is markdown and they are linking to each other I reccomend using [Obsidian](https://obsidian.md/), and open a vault on the directory called Notes.
+This is the way I personally use this repository.

 # Contributing
 If you would like to contribute to the notes, please follow these steps: